 Recall the moment of the diagnosis

-It’s not good news is an oncologist who already said he thought it was probably benign, tells you he wants you to go into the office to get the news.
+It’s not good news [when] an oncologist, who already said he thought it was probably benign, tells you he wants you to go into the office to get the news.

 I convinced him on the phone to just tell me what was going on.
 That’s when I had the conversation about how it was malignant and adenocarcinoma.
 It was over the phone.

-It was slightly complicated by the fact that my kids were young and somebody needed to watch them, get them to school when I went downtown to get to early morning appointments.
-So I do remember telling a couple friends that I needed to get some tests done for my elbow, but I didn’t go into detail at that point.
+It was slightly complicated by the fact that my kids were young and somebody needed to watch them and get them to school when I went downtown to get to early morning appointments.
+I do remember telling a couple friends that I needed to get some tests done for my elbow, but I didn’t go into detail at that point.